 John Flach received his Ph.D. in human experimental psychology from The Ohio State University in 1984.
-After more than 30 years teaching and supervising graduate research in universities, he recently joined Mile Two LLC as a Senior Cognitive Systems Engineer.
+After more than 30 years teaching and supervising graduate research in universities, he joined Mile Two LLC a custom software development company as a Senior Cognitive Systems Engineer.
 John has written extensively about Cognitive Systems Engineering (CSE) and Ecological approaches to human performance and design (including 3 co-authored books; 3 co-edited books; and more than 180 archival publications).
 After many years of talking and writing about CSE and EID, he welcomes the opportunity to test what he has learned against the challenge of designing practical solutions to contemporary business problems.
 See John's author page on Amazon for access to his books: https://www.amazon.com/John-Flach/e/B001KHKPW0.

+The unusual blend of social science and engineering led to the next happy accident.
 In 1984 I began my academic career at the University of Illinois where I had joint appointments in three departments [Mechanical & Industrial Engineering (50%); Psychology (25%); and Institute of Aviation (25%)].
-Although people warned me of the difficulties associated with split appointments, it seemed like an ideal opportunity to explore cognition in the context of evolving information technologies and complex work domains.
-While at Illinois I had an opportunity to work with some outstanding people, including Chris Wickens, Neville Moray, Penny Sanderson, Gavan Lintern, Peter Kugler, and Kim Vicente.
-Also, while at Illinois I was introduced to Jens Rasmussen.
-Perhaps, the work with Kim Vicente and Jens Rasmussen was most influential on my future work.
+Although people warned me of the difficulties associated with split appointments, it seemed like an ideal opportunity to apply my unusual prior experiences to explore cognition in the context of evolving information technologies and complex work domains.
+While at Illinois I had an opportunity to work with some outstanding people, including Chris Wickens, Henry Taylor, Art Kramer, Neville Moray, Penny Sanderson, and Gavan Lintern.

-Fortunately, we found a new home in Dayton, OH and in 1990 I started a new position in the Psychology Department at Wright State University with joint funding from the Air Force Research Laboratories at Wright-Patterson AFB.
+Fortunately, the next happy accident led to our new home in Dayton, OH.
+In 1990 I started a new position in the Psychology Department at Wright State University with joint funding from the Air Force Research Laboratories at Wright-Patterson AFB.
 I was very fortunate to have the opportunity to get in on the ground floor of a new Ph.D. program in Human Factors and Industrial/Organizational Psychology and to help shape a program that better aligned with my own vision for an applied Cognitive Psychology.

 In many ways, my situation in Dayton turned out to be the realization of what I was hoping to achieve at Illinois.
 Like Oblio, I was pleasantly surprised to discover that everything in the Pointless Forest had a point!

-At the end of the day, despite many years of formal education and extensive reading about human performance and design, my understanding of human performance stems most directly from my failures at sports, ineptitude with music, and general uneasiness with modern technologies.
+At the end of the day, despite many years of formal education and extensive reading about human performance and design, my understanding of human performance stems most directly from my failures at sports, ineptitude with music, and general uneasiness with modern technologies and organizations.
 I came to psychology seeking reasons why things that seemed to come so easily to others were difficult for me.
 This has led me to explore general issues of coordination and control in cognitive systems across a wide range of domains - including aviation, process control, military command & control, and healthcare.

-One of my greatest pleasures is participating on multidisciplinary teams to explore how information technologies can be used to help people manage the complexities of modern life.
+One of my greatest pleasures along the journey has been participating on multidisciplinary teams to explore how information technologies can be used to help people manage the complexities of modern life.
 I particularly welcome opportunities to watch and talk with domain experts about their work and the tricks of the trade that allow them to manage complexities that exceed the capabilities of mere humans.
 I have been lucky to have had many interesting adventures in other peoples' domains within the Pointless Forest.
 However, the original problems remain unsolved - I remain a clumsy athlete, an inept musician, and am always the last to learn to trust and use new technologies.